 The Broad (pronounced Brōd) is a contemporary art museum that opened in 2015.
 More than two thousand pieces from the personal collection of Eli and Edythe Broad are displayed in the museum on a rotation.
 I usually prefer more traditional art, but the collection at the Broad is really fun.
 Their collection of postwar and contemporary art includes a lot of really interesting pieces, in a variety of mediums.

 Since opening, the Broad has welcomed more than a million visitors and I think there are two really big reasons why it continues to be so popular.
 One, it’s free.
 Second, the art lends itself very well to social media.
 Basically, a free place to snap cute selfies and artsy Instagram posts.
 While appreciating the art and becoming more cultured, of course.
 A favorite for many visitors, including myself, is the pieces by sculptor Jeff Koons.
-There are three pieces of his on display, including a gigantic balloon animal of a dog.
+There are several of his pieces on display, including the cover photo on this post – a gigantic dog balloon animal.

 Getting tickets for the Broad requires a little planning, if you want to get tickets in advance.
 Or very little planning, if you don’t mind waiting in lines.
 Because the museum is still very popular, they release their tickets online a month in advance on the first day of the month at noon.
 On the website you choose the day you want to visit, the amount of tickets, and entrance time.
 The other option is the standby line, so you can just roll up and wait to be let in.
 I personally have not done this, but friends of mine have waited about an hour to get in, depending on the time of day.
 On busy days they might cut off the line so if you choose to wait in standby, be sure to get there early on in the day.